JulianKemmerer/PipelineC/README.md

 Fundamental design elements are state machines/stateful elements(registers, rams, etc), auto-pipelined stateless pure functions, and interconnects (wires,cdc,async fifos,etc).
 Designs can be structured to look like 'communicating sequential processes/threads' as needed.

-By isolating complex logic into autopipelineable functions, and only writing literal clock by clock hardware description when absolutely necessary, PypelineC designs do not need to be rewritten for each new target device / operating frequency.
+By isolating complex logic into auto-pipelineable functions, and only writing literal clock by clock hardware description when absolutely necessary, PypelineC designs do not need to be rewritten for each new target device / operating frequency.
 The hope is to build shared, high performance, device agnostic, hardware designs described in a familiar and powerfully composable software-like look.

 For software folks writing PypelineC should feel like solving a programming puzzle - the rules of the puzzle hide/imply hardware concepts.
 For hardware folks PypelineC is a better hardware description language trying to find middle ground between traditional RTL and HLS.
 It is my language of choice as an FPGA engineer :).